Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

+Even though individual studies and those in platform trials are conducted at overlapping times, we can think of them as occurring in a (countably) infinite sequence of clinical trials, indexed as Study $ \ldots , -1, 0, 1, \ldots $.
+Consider a finite number of $ K $ studies, some of which are in platform trials while others are not.
+Within these $ K $ studies, some compounds have efficacy while others do not.
+Studies with efficacious compounds that fail, i.e. failing to reject the null hypothesis of no-efficacy, do not lead to incorrect regulatory approval.
+We thus isolate those studies with compounds that lack efficacy (and therefore should not gain regulatory approval) as studies with index in $ N $, and let $ n $ denote its cardinality (the number of studies with index in $ N $).

 Let $ \ldots , Y_{-1}, Y_0, Y_{1}, \ldots $ be the indicator functions of past, present, and future studies that lead to efficacy claims from rejection of the null hypothesis that the compound studied lacks efficacy.
-Among studies with index in $ N $ that should not lead to regulatory approvals, we relabel their $ Y_i $ as $ X_i $.
-We show that controlling error rate familywise (ERFw) \textit{within} each study controls incorrect regulatory approval rate ERpF \textit{across} studies, regardless of whether these studies are in platform trials or not.
+Among studies with index in $ N $ that should not lead to regulatory approvals, we relabel their $ Y_i $ as $ X_i $, i.e., $ X_i $ is the indicator of a Type I error being committed as a result of Study $ i, ~ i \in N, $ a study with compound that lacks efficacy,